 - Joint mobilisations

 Hopefully you’re now more clued up on the acetabular labrum and now have a better idea if it may be a likely source of symptoms for you or one of your loved ones.
 So what’s the next step?
-If that is the case give us a call, drop us an email and take that first step in getting it sorted.
+If that is the case book an assessment online or face to face using our booking portal below.

 What Our Clients Say